s-furutani/NI2S_problem/README.md

 ---

-If you use this dataset/code, please cite the following papers:
+If you use this code, please cite the following paper:
 ```
 TBA
 ```